chonghorizons/bloc/docs/fluttertodostutorial.md

 #### Commentary - Event Flow

-> How will the the Stats UI and the main list of Todos UI know to update?
+> How will the  Stats UI and the main list of Todos UI know to update?
 Where in the code does it tell the other screens to redraw? <br>
 ANSWER: The other parts of the UI gets a state change notification because of their subscription to `TodosRepository`.
 There is no direct bloc-to-bloc communication.
 EditTodosBloc has zero logic about what needs to be done elsewhere.
 Everything goes through the repository.

 This is best explained with the help of a widget tree diagram: